jesspencer/LANDING-PAGE/readme.md

 # LANDING-PAGE
-Landing Page for H-Street Cupcakes.
+Landing Page for Amazon Fashion.
 The form was created as part of the freecodecamp responsive web design course.
 The landing page form is a static form.
 Here is a pdf of how the form looks [landing-page]()

 ## RUNNING LANDING-PAGE APP: